 Have a morning routine

 Set up a morning ritual.
-Shower and get dressed to psychologically help you transition your mind to work.
+When you work out or take time to meditate then shower and get dressed, you’ll find it easier to psychologically transition your mind to work.

 Check your internet

 Slow speeds can really be infuriating especially when dealing with work-related communication.
 Upgrade to a faster, steady service provider.